fidelesc/AWS-S3-upload-metadata-extraction/README.md

 ## Usage

-After deploying the Lambda function, any image files uploaded to the input S3 bucket will trigger the function to extract the GPS metadata and save it to a text file in the output S3 bucket.
+After deploying the Lambda function, any files uploaded to the input S3 bucket will trigger the function to extract the GPS metadata and save it to a dynamo database, then move the file to the output S3 bucket with a new unique name.

 ## Notes

 Depending on the size of your images, you might require more timeout or allocated memory for your lambda.
 Make sure to setup the correct timeout and memory allocated to your function in Lambda > Functions > YourLambda > Configuration > General configuration.

+You might have issues with multiple invocations per file.
+If that is the case, go to Lambda > Functions > YourLambda > Configuration > Asynchronous invocation > Retry attempts = 0.

 ## How to create the exifread-layer for your runtime version: